 CHIEF COMMUNICATIONS OFFICER

 Originally from Pennsylvania, Nancy Santarsiero is a senior studying political science and philosophy in the College of Arts & Sciences at Boston University.
-An active member of the BU International Affairs Association (BUIAA), Nancy also staffs BosMUN and competes as a member of the travel team; outside of BUIAA, she serves on the Boston University College Democrats Executive Board as their treasurer.
+An active member of the BU International Affairs Association (BUIAA), Nancy also staffs BosMUN and competes as a member of the travel team; outside of BUIAA, she serves on the Boston University College Democrats Executive Board as their president.
 Nancy loves tacos and coffee, and is looking forward to surviving the fast-paced conference season (otherwise known as “barmun szn”) with lots of espresso and 20-minute power naps (also known as “espresso naps”).
 She can’t wait to meet all the delegates, reunite with familiar faces from the circuit, and welcome everyone to BarMUN XII in October!

 chief internal affairs officer